caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ##### ip_mask

 Masks IP addresses in the field using a CIDR mask, i.e. the number of bits from the IP to retain, starting from the left side.
+If the field is an array of strings (e.g. HTTP headers), each value in the array is masked.
+The value may be a comma separated string of IP addresses.

-There is separate configuration for IPv4 and IPv6 addresses.
-Most commonly, the field to filter would be `request>remote_ip`.
+There is separate configuration for IPv4 and IPv6 addresses, since they have a different total number of bits.

+Most commonly, the fields to filter would be `request>remote_ip` for the directly connecting client, or `request>headers>X-Forwarded-For` if behind a reverse proxy.

 ```caddy-d
 <field> ip_mask {